DeepLcom/google-sheets-example/README.md

 __you open this sheet, copy and paste the values of cells B1 and B2.__ <a name="paste-special-section"></a>

 After copying cells B1 and B2, go to "Paste special", then click on "Values only".
-You can also use the keyboard shortcut shown in this menu.
+You can also use the keyboard shortcut applicable to your operating system.

 ![Using Paste special -> Values only](docs/Google_Paste_Values.png)